Stop the illegal strip-mining of the Vhembe for coal

 SIGN THE PETITION

-CALLING ON THE PUBLIC PROSECUTOR TO PROSECUTE MC MINING FOR ILLEGAL MINING ACTIVITIES
+CALLING ON THE PUBLIC PROSECUTOR AND THE MINISTER OF ENVIRONMENT TO ACT AGAINST CHINESE-OWNED MC MINING FOR VIOLATING SOUTH AFRICAN ENVIRONMENTAL LAW

-MC Mining holds most of the rights to exploit the coal resources of the largely-untouched Greater Soutpansberg Coalfield in the Vhembe Biosphere Reserve.
-Its parent company, Chinese coal producer, Kinetic Development, is also an anchor investor in the Musina-Makhado Special Economic Zone, the China-South Africa state-backed industrial mega-project being developed in the coalfied.
+Its parent company, Chinese coal producer, Kinetic Resources, is also an anchor investor in the Musina-Makhado Special Economic Zone, the China-South Africa state-backed industrial mega-project being developed in the coalfield.

 It is urgent that the strip-mining of the Vhembe be stopped before MC Mining reaches the coal deposits.
 The bulldozing of our Baobabs advances daily.